Future Pasts exhibition curated in Namibia

 A personal highpoint of the exhibition was being able to share our research with young people from families in Sesfontein I have known over the last 25 years.
 Many of the younger people in these families have sought work and opportunities in the coastal town of Swakopmund, but their circumstances remain precarious and their options limited.

-Ganuses and Tauros homes in Sesfontein in north-west Namibia (1995) and the informal settlement of 'DRC' (Democratic Resettlement Community) in Swakopmund (2018).
+Ganuses and Tauros homes in Sesfontein in north-west Namibia (1995) and the informal settlement of 'DRC' (Democratic Resettlement Community) in Swakopmund where many of the young people from these families now live (2018).
+(Photos by Sian Sullivan).

 I or rather we are so grateful that Sian and partners have over the years continued with the FUTURE PASTS project.
 The project brings to life and revives the the culture, traditions and memories of our people's untold land.
 It is a documentation of our peoples rich history.
 The residents of the north west Namibia through this project have the opportunity to tell their stories/history and how they were affected by changes and how they face the future.